 I decided to change up the background a bit with this card.
 I used a white card base and a scrap of White Daisy (cut to 4.25 by 5.5 to match a card front).
 I embossed the scrap with our dot embossing folder and then cut out a circle.
 I covered the hole with thistle paper (just taped to the back of the embossed piece) and then cut a slightly smaller circle from scrap White Daisy to stamp the bird.
 I stamped the bird in Thistle ink and attached it to the card front (over the thistle).
 I ran thistle ribbon across the bottom of the embossed piece and used adhesive to attach it to the back before placing the whole thing on my card base.

-Little Trick: To get the knot where I wanted it, I used a second piece of ribbon.
+Ribbon Tip: To get the knot where I wanted it, I used a second piece of ribbon.
 The first ribbon went straight across the bottom of the card.
 I tied a smaller piece in a knot and glued it so its tails went where I wanted them.

 Are you ready to have fun with the Paper Birds stamp set now!
 I would love to hear about what you create!